BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 :name: fig:composite_difference_of_means
 :width: 8.00in
 Posterior Plot of difference of means and effect size including reference value at 0.
-In both the plots a value of 0 seems is relatively unlikely indicating there is both an effect and a difference.
+In both the plots a value of 0 is relatively unlikely indicating there is both an effect and a difference.
 ```